 The Music of Johann Sebastian Bach

 In the eyes of most musicologists, Johann Sebastian Bach was a musical genius.
 He had such a mathematical disciplined mind that many found his music composition output simply amazing.
 With over 1000 compositions to his credit, Bach created in just about every style of the time.
-Below is a list of the various genres he composed in
+Below is a list of the various genres he composed music for.

 - Four-part Chorales